docker-archive/classicswarm/docs/plan-for-production.md

 When creating a highly available Swarm discovery service, you should take care to distribute each discovery service instance over as many failure domains as possible.
 For example, if your cluster is running in the Ireland Region of Amazon Web Services (eu-west-1) and you configure three discovery service instances, you should place one in each availability zone.

 The diagram below shows a Swarm cluster configured for HA.
 It has three Swarm managers and three discovery service instances spread over three failure domains (availability zones).
 It also has Swarm nodes balanced across all three failure domains.
 The loss of two availability zones in the configuration shown below does not cause the Swarm cluster to go down.

 ![](http://farm2.staticflickr.com/1675/24380252320_999687d2bb_b.jpg)

 It is possible to share the same Consul, etcd, or Zookeeper containers between the Swarm discovery and Engine container networks.
-However, for best performance and availability you should deploy dedicated instances &ndash; a discovery instance for Swarm and another for your container networks.
+However, for best performance and availability, you should deploy dedicated instances &ndash; a discovery instance for Swarm and another for your container networks.

 ### Multiple clouds

-You can architect and build Swarm clusters that stretch across multiple cloud providers, and even across public cloud and on premises infrastructures.
+You can architect and build Swarm clusters that stretch across multiple cloud providers, and even across public cloud and on-premises infrastructures.
 The diagram below shows an example Swarm cluster stretched across AWS and Azure.

 ![](http://farm2.staticflickr.com/1493/24676269945_d19daf856c_b.jpg)